jasonleung111/universal_file_viewer/README.md

 ## License<br />
 This project is licensed under the MIT License - see the LICENSE file for details.
+## Contributing<br />
-ContributingContributions are welcome!
-Feel free to submit issues and pull requests.
+Contributions are welcome!
+Feel free to submit issues and pull requests.<br />
 ⭐ If you like this package, consider giving it a star on [Github](https://github.com/Shonu72/universal_file_viewer) 🚀